RadioShuttle/HELIOS_Si7021/README.md

 # HELIOS_Si7021

-A common driver supporting the SI7021 temperature and humidity for Arduino and Mbed OS.
-I started with the Adafruit's Si7021 driver for Arduino and spending significant development time into this.
-Later on I started over to create a Si7021 driver for Mbed OS.
+A common driver supporting the Si7021 temperature and humidity sensor for Arduino and Mbed OS.
+I started with the Adafruit Si7021 driver for Arduino and spent significant development time on this.
+Later on, I started over to create a Si7021 driver for Mbed OS.
 Now I combined the Mbed OS and Arduino versions into a single source.

 Helmut Tschemernjak
 www.radioshuttle.de

-## Suppported platforms
+## Supported platforms
 - Mbed OS
 - Arduino (ESP32 has been tested)

 ## TODOs
-- Arduino: add variable IO pins for I2C (multiple I2C's, ESP32 pin redirect)
+- Arduino: add variable IO pins for  I²C (multiple  I²C's, ESP32 pin redirect)

 ##  Credits
 This driver has initially been written by the RadioShuttle engineers (www.radioshuttle.de).
-Many thanks to everyone who helped to bring this project forward.
+Many thanks to everyone who helped bringing this project forward.